ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Lima Beans.md

 ## Description

-Lima beans are flat, creamy beans used in Korean cuisine for their mild flavor and smooth texture.
+Lima beans are flat, creamy beans valued for their mild flavor and smooth texture.
 They are often added to rice blends and stews.

 ## How to use